IgniteUI/igniteui-blazor-examples/browser/IgBlazorSamples.Test/ReadMe.md

 - execute `gulp copySamplesToClient` command

-NOTE: Above command will copy .razor pages and their .cs files from `./samples/` folder to `./browser/IgBlazorSamples.Client/` and generate require toc file.
+NOTE: Above command will copy .razor pages and their .cs files from `./samples/` folder to `./browser/IgBlazorSamples.Client/` and generate required toc file.

 ## 2. Generate generic error tests

-- still in `./browser/IgBlazorSamples.Gulp/` folder

-- execute `gulp generateTests` command
+- open the **IgBlazorSamplesBrowser.sln** solution

+- run the `./browser/IgBlazorSamples.Test/` project

-NOTE: Above command will generate generic tests in the `./browser/IgBlazorSamples.Test/Generated` forder for all grids samples that check for errors on the page.
+NOTE: The project once run will generate all the tests and they should appear in the test explorer

 ## 3. Running Tests

 - open `./browser/IgBlazorSamples.Client/` folder

 - execute `dotnet run` to run the samples client.
 The tests requre a running app.

-- open the **IgBlazorSamplesBrowser.sln** solution

 - in the **Test Explorer** you can run all tests or individually.